Limited Time Offer

 You may also see searches for Spravato monotherapy.
 In many cases, Spravato is used along with an oral antidepressant rather than as a standalone.
 Your prescriber will explain what applies to you.

-1. Talk to a qualified prescriber.
 This might be a psychiatrist or a qualified medical clinician working in a Spravato-certified setting.
 If you’re searching esketamine doctors near me, esketamine providers near me, or esketamine clinic near me, focus on clinics that specifically say they provide Spravato/esketamine and are set up for monitoring.

-2. Confirm you meet clinical criteria.
 Clinics often look for a history of depression that hasn’t responded to other treatments.
 Bring your medication history if you can.

-3. Find a REMS-certified treatment center.
 Spravato is only given in a certified clinic under a safety program called REMS.
 You don’t take it home.
+To find a certified center, you can use the Spravato Treatment Center Locator.

-4. Insurance check + prior authorization.
 Many patients need paperwork showing medical necessity.

-5. Schedule induction visits.
 The early phase is more frequent (more on that below).

 Please don’t try to “buy Spravato online”